Wall St Week Ahead-Investors look for buys as virus fears crush travel stocks

 By David Randall

 The recent declines have brought down the valuations of travel and leisure-related companies to levels some investors are believe are attractive.
-American Airlines Group Inc AAL.O, for example, now trades at a forward price-to-earnings ratio of 3.3, compared to 5.4 at the start of the year.
-Marriott International MAR.O trades at 17.6 compared to 23.2, while the forward price for Carnival Corp CCL.N has fallen to 6.4 times forward earnings from 11.6 at the start of the year.
+American Airlines Group Inc AAL.O, for example, now traded at a forward price-to-earnings ratio of 3.3 as of Friday morning, compared to 5.4 at the start of the year.
+Marriott International MAR.O trades at 17.6 compared to 23.2, while the forward price-to-earnings ratio for Carnival Corp CCL.N has fallen to 6.4 times forward earnings from 11.6 at the start of the year.

+Few believe these companies are in the clear, as the outbreak continues to accelerate beyond China’s borders to the United States and other countries.
+On Friday, Reuters reported that U.S. officials are considering ways to discourage U.S. travelers from taking cruises .
+Shares of Carnival Corp hit an 11-year low, while shares of Royal Caribbean touched 5-year lows.

 Noah Hamman, chief executive of Advisorshares, an investment firm that focuses on actively-managed exchange-traded funds, is adding to positions in airlines that focus on regional and domestic travel, such as Hawaiian Holdings Inc HA.O and SkyWest Inc SKYW.O, a bet that these carriers have better prospects of surviving a travel slowdown because they are more often used for regional and domestic trips.